ioanavaida/pdsnd_github/README.md

 ### Files used
-Include the files used- 3 .csv files
+Include the files used- 3 .csv files (chicago.csv; washington.csv and new_york_city.csv)

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.- www and my nerves